School admission appeals

 Within 5 school days of the appeal decision

-Decision letter sent to parents, admission authority
+Decision letter sent to parents and admission authority

 Academy, foundation and voluntary aided primary schools will have their own timetable for appeals and parents should contact schools direct for this information.